|Pomerol Gite||Self Catering||Flexible||2||3||1||Extra bed can be provided for an additional fee|

 There is parking available to the front of the property on our private road.

 This property is for couples only, young and old alike.
-Children and pets are not permitted, Regretfully the property is not suitable for disabled visitors.
+Pets are not permitted, Regretfully the property is not suitable for disabled visitors.

 What can we say?<br/>We have always loved France and now we spend half of our life here.<br/>Summers are superb, and Winters are peaceful.